 And something that says a lot is the fact that the royal R is no larger than the initial E of Elizabeth.
 A fine demonstration of dignified modesty.

 Now take a look at the following signature of Queen Elizabeth I

 Granted that the times were different and writing styles were different too.
 But the essence will always remain.

-While the first signature shows a clear thinking sensibility this second sample has many unnecessary embellishments.
+While the first signature shows a clear thinking sensibility this second sample has many unnecessary embellishments. and affectations.

 Showy, elaborate and highly decorative it is anything but modest.
 But then of course it ties in very well with the ruffles and elaborate etiquette of the times.